atom/pr-changelog/README.md

 There are a number of changelog generators out there.
 The downside of most approaches is that they use dates to bucket the commits or PRs into a tag or ref.
 Atom uses a [release system](http://blog.atom.io/2015/10/21/introducing-the-atom-beta-channel.html) similar to Chrome with stable, beta, and a development channels, so date bucketing does not work.

 This project diffs the commits between the specified refs, looks for merge commits, and finds the PRs associated with those merge commits.

+Additionally, with the `-P` flag, it fetches the package.json from each ref, compares the `packageDependencies` key, and runs the changelog generation on all the changed packages.